Václav Havel Airport Prague: Foundation and early years

 Prague–Ruzyně Airport began operations on 5 April 1937, but Czechoslovak civil aviation history started at the military airport in Prague–Kbely in 1919.
 The Prague Aviation Museum is now found at Kbely Airport.

 Due to the insufficient capacity of Kbely Airport by the mid-1930s, the government decided to develop a new state civil airport in Ruzyně.
 Among the major awards Prague Ruzyně Airport has received is the Diploma and Gold Medal, granted in 1937 at the occasion of the International Art and Technical Exhibition in Paris (Exposition Internationale des Arts et Techniques dans la Vie Moderne, also known as Paris 1937 World's Fair) for the technical conception of the central airport, primarily the architecture of the check-in building (nowadays known as Terminal 4) designed by architect Adolf Benš.

 In one of the most dramatic moments in its history, the airport was seized by Soviet paratroopers on the night of 20–21 August 1968, who then facilitated the landing of Soviet troops and transports for the invasion of Czechoslovakia.

-Moreover, the Ruzyně fields provide opportunities for further expansion of the airport according to the increasing capacity demand.
-The airport serves as a hub of the trans-European airport network.

-Political and economic changes have significantly influenced Prague–Ruzyně Airport's seventy-year history.
-Some new air transportation companies and institutions have been founded and some have ceased operation since 1937.
-Ten entities have been responsible for airport administration over time, including the new construction and development.